1. OUR PRIVACY COMMITMENT

 8. INTERNATIONAL DATA TRANSFERS

 In connection with providing the Services, you accept that your personal information may be disclosed to recipients in, or transferred to, or processed in, countries other than New Zealand.
-We may provide your personal information to third parties in countries other than New Zealand if we have reasonable grounds to believe the recipient is required to protect your personal information will be protected in a way that, overall, provides comparable safeguards to those required by New Zealand’s privacy laws.
+We may provide your personal information to third parties in countries other than New Zealand if we have reasonable grounds to believe the recipient is required to protect your personal information in a way that, overall, provides comparable safeguards to those required by New Zealand’s privacy laws.

 However, there may be differences between New Zealand’s privacy laws and those of the overseas locations in which we may store and process your personal information.
 If we cannot ensure that recipients in those locations are required to protect your personal information using comparable safeguards to those under New Zealand’s privacy laws then we will only provide your personal information to those recipients if you authorise us to do so.